Walkerville, Ontario: History

-Walkerville, Ontario, is a former town in Canada, that is today a heritage precinct of Windsor, Ontario.
-The town was founded by Hiram Walker in 1890, owner and producer of Canadian Club Whisky.
+Although was incorporated in 1890, Walkerville's history dates several decades beforehand.
+Hiram Walker, owner and producer of Canadian Club Whisky and founder of the town, began purchasing land in the area as early as 1856.

 Walker planned it as a 'model town' (originally called 'Walker's Town'), that would be the envy of both the region and the continent.
 He established a distillery on the Detroit River and grew his business by growing grain, milling flour, and raising cattle and hogs.
-Later, the town supported other major industries, notably automotive manufacturing.
-It was annexed to Windsor, July 1, 1935.
+Though this success, Walkerville became a village in 1870 and eventually incorporated a decade later.